-- CLLD turns out to be a success for Interreg Italy-Austria and some other cross-border programmes.
-Italy-Austria programme has, over two programme periods, setup 4 strategies in the programme territory and is implementing bottom-up projects tapping into existing LAG.
+- tapping into existing LAG.
 The selling point of CLLD, is the bottom-up approach that allows funding initiatives that respond to territorial needs that only local actors are able to define. - The approach in PO5, a multi-sectoral policy objective, allows local stakeholders and communities to design and implement their own strategies.
 They can be defined and adapted to the specific needs of that particular cross-border area.
 It is important that these strategies are separate from the programme level strategies.
 They should be narrowed down to a specific territory with specific local challenges.
-Through these strategy-building processes, which are thematically open and responsive to local realities, programmes have implemented their own integrated territorial strategies (ITS) through strategy implementing bodies. - Where no existing cooperation structures exists, it generally takes more time and effort to establish new networks.
+Through these strategy-building processes, which are thematically open and responsive to local realities, programmes have implemented their own integrated territorial strategies (ITS) through strategy implementing bodies. - Where no existing cooperation structures exist, it generally takes more time and effort to establish new networks.
 However, the ability to enable stakeholders to build, bottom-up, a strategy for EU funding in the area is perhaps the single clearest demonstration of EU funding meeting local priorities.
 The quadruple helix model, involving SMEs, universities, associations, and public authorities, has been particularly effective in supporting multi-sectoral cooperation.
 In some cases, the basis of long-term cross-border cooperation has been established, with stable partnerships, such as those between Bulgaria and North Macedonia.
-Showing that strong cultural and historical ties can overcome political challenges and lead to lasting collaborations.
+Showing that strong cultural and historical ties can overcome political challenges and lead to lasting collaborations. - EU macro-regional strategies (MRS) and Sea basin strategies (SBS) offer valuable frameworks for addressing shared territorial challenges and enhancing cooperation.
+These strategies align regional challenges and opportunities, adding value by fostering cross-sectoral responses, improving policy coherence, and engaging relevant stakeholders across governance levels.
+By tackling common territorial issues and pooling resources across sectors and regions, MRS and SBS amplify the impact of collaborative efforts.
+Beyond streamlining resources for regional benefit, they support broader cooperation for the common good.
+(For further details, see the discussion paper Improving Synergies among Interreg and Other Funds and Policies.)

-What is missing and needs further improvements
+What is missing and needs improving